SrvstvRajat/404-Not-Found-Conception/README.md

 - Now run the project by command :
  > python Attendance Project.py

+## How to use
+Afer successfully installing the libraries open the folder and go to the training folder,add your image and save it with your name.Then come back to the folder and double click on Attendance project.py.
 ## Contact
-- Rajat Kumar Srivastava - rajatk24srivastava@gmai.com  - https://www.linkedin.com/in/rajat-kumar-srivastava-46387b195/
+- Rajat Kumar Srivastava - rajatk24srivastava@gmail.com  - https://www.linkedin.com/in/rajat-kumar-srivastava-46387b195/
 - Priya Pal - priyapal741@gmail.com -  https://www.linkedin.com/in/priya-pal-545a1a190
 - Rati Sonkar -  sonkar.rati@gmail.com - https://www.linkedin.com/in/rati-sonkar-79a522193/